How Exercise Can Help You Sleep Better

 Positive Chemical Release

 Firstly, exercise releases endorphins when you do it.
 These are the feel-good chemicals that can completely change your attitude and your outlook on life.
-You are forcing yourself to feel happier.
+So you are forcing yourself to feel happier.
 Not only that, but exercise also helps a lot of people to be able to manage a lot of different things that are happening in their lives at the same time, so it's a proven way to help manage stress and anxiety.
 Both of these things are huge contributors to not being able to sleep at night and having an overactive mind, so it's a direct way that exercise can help you sleep.

 Sleep Quality Improvements